PDO Thread Lift

 Who is Good Candidate For a PDO Thread Lift?

 Adults who are concerned with the loss of elasticity and firmness in their skin and who prefer a non-surgical approach to facial rejuvenation may be good candidates for a PDO thread lift.
 This treatment may not be appropriate for women who are pregnant or breastfeeding or those who have active skin inflammation in the treatment area.

 The best way to determine if you are a good candidate for a PDO thread lift is to schedule a consultation in our Cincinnati office.
 Here, Dr. Krummen can discuss your concerns and observe them in person.
 At this appointment, we gain the necessary information to develop the most appropriate treatment recommendation for your personal needs and goals.

-How is PDO Thread Lift Done?
+How is a PDO Thread Lift Performed?